 - 1 ½ teaspoons poultry seasoning or ½ teaspoon ground sage

 - salt to taste

 - 1 tablespoon fresh herbs sage, thyme, and/or rosemary, or 1 teaspoon dry herbs

-Melt butter in a large skillet over medium heat.
-Add onion, celery and poultry seasoning (and rosemary if using).
-Cook over medium-low until tender (do not brown), about 10-12 minutes.
+- In a large skillet, melt the butter over medium heat.
+Add the onion, celery and poultry seasoning (and rosemary if using).
+Reduce the temperature to medium low and cook until tender, about 10-12 minutes.
+Cool slightly.

-Place bread cubes in a large bowl.
-Add onion mixture, parsley and fresh herbs.
+- In a large bowl, combine the bread cubes, onion mixture, parsley and fresh herbs.

 - Pour 1 cup of broth overtop and toss the cubes.
 Add the remaining broth, a little bit at a time until cubes are moist (but not soggy) and gently toss.
 You may not need all of the broth.
 Season with salt and pepper to taste.

-Place mixture in a serving dish, dot with additional butter and cover.
+- Place the bread mixture in a baking dish, dot with additional butter if desired, and cover.

 - Bake 35 minutes, uncover and bake an additional 10 minutes.